Skip to content

 If you do decide that you want a more thorough experience than you can get on a day trip, there are plenty of excellent accommodation options available.
 We book the majority of our hotels on Booking.com.
 With frequent stay discounts, thousands of reviews and free cancellation, it is very rare for us to have a bad hotel experience these days.

-However, if you can’t find what you’re looking for on Booking, there are also a number of private vacation rentals or Snug Cove B&Bs to choose from.
+However, if you can’t find what you’re looking for on Booking, there are also some private vacation rentals or Snug Cove B&Bs to choose from.

 Artisan Suites on Bowen